1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 (c) the legal bases of the processing.

 3.2 In order to provide my services Weronika Bartol Photography may use external service providers to perform certain data processing operations on my behalf and on my instructions.
-The information which you provide to Weronika Bartol Photography may be processed and stored in order to manage and run my business.
+The information which you provide to Weronika Bartol Photography may be processed and stored in order to contact you, provide my photography services, and in general to allow me to manage and run my business.

 Weronika Bartol Photography uses Dubsado, a contracted third-party processor to help me manage and run my business.
 This includes: managing my clients, preparing required documents such as contracts and invoices, carrying out questionnaires, communicating with clients as well as allowing clients to login to their client portal to access data held about them.
 If you’re my client, you can check the information that is held about you by logging in into your client portal using your e-mail and your secure password, which I will generate for you.

-Weronika Bartol Photography also uses PASS as another processor which enables me to deliver digital photographs to you.
+Weronika Bartol Photography also uses Pic-Time as another processor which enables me to deliver digital photographs (your gallery) to you.

 I may use WordPress in order to run my website, collect cookies as well as contact information from you when you send an enquiry through the contact form on my website.